Satisfactory Academic Progress (SAP) Information

 A student who has had his/her financial aid Suspended has the right to appeal, based on extenuating circumstances (see below), by submitting a Satisfactory Academic Progress (SAP) Appeal Form.
 Appeals must be submitted to the Financial Aid Office within the semester the student is requesting aid.
 See Appeal Deadlines below.

-- To obtain the Appeal Form, log in to your My.VCCCD.edu portal and click the Financial Aid tab.
+- To obtain the Appeal Form, log in to your My.VCCCD.edu portal and click the Financial Aid tab and click the Online Financial Aid Account.

 Complete appeal packets consist of the following: